 In part two of this series on leadership lessons from The Contrarian’s Guide to Leadership, we discussed the difference between effective leadership, which prizes productivity, and good leadership, which values creativity and doing what is morally right.
 Classroom management often pursues effective leadership by trying to make it easy to assign decisions based on student behaviors.
 If a student does A, then the teacher doles out consequence B. This takes much of the decision-making out of our hands.
 But this isn’t true leadership.
-The art of leadership requires a decision-making process which takes longer, but is more robust.
+The art of leadership requires a decision-making process that takes longer but is more robust.

 We can use artful procrastination to help us be more creative by looking for the action behind the action from students, parents, and administrators.
 It is necessary to take the time to gather facts and analysis.
 Yet, Sample advised us that the information we gather may be shaky or completely false in some cases.
-In the end, it comes down to not only making a judgment using all the information available, but also a judgment which aligns with our integrity and we believe is best for the students in their long-term development.
+In the end, it comes down to not only making a judgment using all the information available but also a judgment that aligns with our integrity and we believe is best for the students in their long-term development.

 Our Most Important Product

 While effective leadership wants a decision now, good leadership is concerned with making the right decision at the right time.
 We can use artful procrastination to help us develop what we believe in our hearts to be the right decisions for our students.

 Could da Vinci have completed the Mona Lisa in a shorter amount of time?
 Sure…but would it have been a piece of art that reached its full potential?
 We can pursue effective leadership in our classrooms, but when we do, we very well could be selling out our own leadership creativity and the potential of our students for the sake of productivity.